Farm, Food, and Health

 Food and food policy are experiencing a boom in New York City today, and an epicenter of this activity is in Brooklyn.
 Even closer to home (or our place of work), an urban farm is growing at Kingsborough in the T-cluster.
 At KCC Urban Farm, vegetables, fruits, and herbs are grown by and for students in a variety of programs across campus.
 The farm now also includes a community garden for use in your classes -- visit our website for more information.

-Please join facilitator Shannon Caravello (Health, Physical Education, and Recreation) for a series of discussions about how we might use this resource--incorporating it into current curricula and designing courses and/or modules around it--and how the various constituents of the KCC community can get involved.
+Please join facilitators Shannon Caravello and Mimi Fierle (Health, Physical Education, and Recreation) for a series of discussions about how we might incorporate these concepts into current curricula and designing courses and/or modules around it--and how the various constituents of the KCC community can get involved.

-For more information, please contact Shannon at email@example.com, and please visit our site on the CUNY Academic Commons.
+For more information, please contact Shannon at email@example.com or Mimi at firstname.lastname@example.org, and please visit our site on the CUNY Academic Commons.